lingualdev/lingualdev.github.io/content/blog/automating-your-react-internationalization/index.md

 +++
-title = "Scaffolding your internatlization in React with automation" description = "Bootstrapping your internationalization by automatically transforming your code" date = 2024-12-26 tags = ["i18n", "react", "react-intl", "react-i18next", "ts-morph", "automation"]
+title = "Scaffolding your internationalization in React with automation" description = "Bootstrapping your internationalization by automatically transforming your code" date = 2024-12-26 tags = ["i18n", "react", "react-intl", "react-i18next", "ts-morph", "automation"]